Mohideen2000/Mohideen2000/README.md

 - 👋 Hi, I’m @Mohideen
-- 👀 I’m interested in building MVPs in Martech and Data Space
+- 👀 Currently building MVPs in Martech and Data Space
-- 💞️ I’m looking to collaborate on Data and Martech Projects
 - 📫 How to reach me ...

 <!---